Gender Imbalance in Asia

 Questions

-1. The marriage crisis is localized, trivial and insignificant.
+Couple, Wife and Husband.
+The marriage crisis in Asia is localized, trivial and insignificant.
 True or false?

-7. Are there potential consequences of masses of single men?
-What are the potential consequences?
+Niece and Nephew.
+Are there potential consequences of masses of single men?
+What are some potential consequences?

-A. What may happen in China and India?
+Partner, Significant Other.
+What may happen in China and India?
+Will the consequences be felt only in China and India?

-D. Is there a preference for boys, girls or neither?
+Brother-in-Law.
+Is there a preference for boys, girls, or there is no particular preference?

 Comments are closed.